Race Information

 Echelon have multiple convenient drop-off points or you can book their door-to-door service.
 Your bike will then be transported to the aQuellé Tour Durban and you will be kept up to date on where the precious cargo is.
 Collect your bike, race and return it, and Echelon will safely transport it it back after the race.

-To book your bike transport from Gauteng to Durban, CLICK HERE or go to www.echelonbiketrans.co.za.
+To book your bike transport from Gauteng to Durban, go to www.echelonbiketrans.co.za.

 For more info contact Echelon via mobile or WhatsApp on 27 61 565 0231 or email bookings@echelonbiketrans.co.za

-We request that tandems and E-Bikes respect the other riders in the race and do not interfere or disrupt the single bicycle’s race> E-Bikes will not be seeded in the A batches.
+We request that tandems and E-Bikes respect the other riders in the race and do not interfere or disrupt other riders.
+E-Bikes will not be eligible for any prizes except lucky draws.